John von Neumann

 Author and historian Michael T. Lynch remembers John von Neumann:

-"John von Neumann, one of the two people most responsible for Ferrari and Porsche's early success in North America, died in Los Angeles on Christmas evening.
+"John von Neumann, one of the two people most responsible for Ferrari and Porsche's early success in North America, died in Los Angeles on Christmas evening, 2003.
 He was involved in both the commercial and sporting aspects of Ferrari and Porsche in Southern California and raced Ferraris in Europe, the US, Mexico, Argentina and Nassau.
 Drivers for whom he acted as entrant included Ferrari team drivers Phil Hill and Richie Ginther.
 He also employed Ken Miles as a driver in his Porsches."

 Back to: Jim Hall's Lister-Corvette

-Back to: Pete Vanlaw Photo Homepage
+Back to: Pete Vanlaw Photos -- Homepage

 These photographs are the property of Pete Vanlaw and are protected under United States and international copyright laws.
 All rights are reserved and the images and/or text may not be digitized, reproduced, stored, manipulated, and/or incorporated into other works without the written permission of the photographer, Pete Vanlaw.